An Empirical Evaluation of Rewiring Approaches in Graph Neural Networks

-As previously stated in Sec.~\ref{sec:rewiring}, the spectral gap is a proxy measure of global graph bottlenecks.
+As stated in Sec.~\ref{sec:grlef}, the spectral gap is a proxy measure of global graph bottlenecks.
 In Fig.~\ref{fig:gaps} we analyze the effects of the two local rewiring algorithms SDRF and GRLEF on this global property.
 While a more positive curvature should also improve the spectral gap since $\lambda_1 \geq \min_{(u,v) \in \mathcal{E}} \mathsf{Ric}_{u v}$ \cite{Topping2022}, the failure of SDRF in generally increasing edge curvature results in an unchanged $\lambda_1$.
-On the other end, GRLEF is in some cases able to provide some increase in the spectral gap.
+On the other hand, GRLEF is in some cases able to provide some increase in the spectral gap.
 However, this does not necessarily translates into an improvement of node classification accuracy, as the results on TwitchDE and Tolokers show.
 EGP seems to have little effect on accuracy both on graph and node classification tasks in general.
 As for DiffWire, the significant degradation of accuracy on Collab and Reddit-12K could be attributed to a magnification of spurious edges between network communities.
-While the scope of our empirical approach is to validate the effectiveness of graph rewiring purely on message-passing, to put the results of our experiments into perspective we recall that the addition of training to a message-passing model on the rewired graph has shown no improvements over training-free baselines \cite{Tortorella2022log}.
-As for a comparison with end-to-end trained GNNs, we refer to the results of rewiring algorithms in the respective original papers.
+While the scope of our empirical approach is to validate the effectiveness of graph rewiring purely on message-passing, to put the results of our experiments into perspective, we recall that the addition of training to a message-passing model on the rewired graph has shown no improvements over training-free baselines \cite{Tortorella2022log}.